theupdateframework/taps/tap7.md

 metadata has been validated and the target obtained matches that now-validated metadata.

+At least two cases will be run in each of the scenarios below, in a randomized
+order:
+ - Error case: a case as described in the Description, where the update attempt is expected to result in no update.
+The Wrapper is expected to return the value Failure (1) to the Tester.
+If the Updater supports multiple mirrors (See [Configuration File](#configuration-file)), then this test will be performed with two distinct "bad" mirrors each modified as described in the Description.
+ - Control case: a case absent the malicious/erroneous modification in the Description.
+The Wrapper is expected to return the value Success (0) to the Tester.
+ If the Updater supports multiple mirrors, then this test will instead be performed with one "bad" mirror (set up as described in the Description) and one "good" mirror (absent the malicious/erroneous modification in the Description).

 #### Case Multipliers
 When a Case Set below lists one of these multipliers, the number of tests of